Amazing, isn’t it?

 Mistake #3.
 Not acting on lead scoring results right away

-That’s why Refiner includes powerful integrations and notifications, allowing you to push the best leads to the CRM and notify your team about them instantly, and do it even from the comfort of your smartphone.
+That’s why most lead scoring solutions include powerful integrations and notifications, allowing you to push the best leads to the CRM and notify your team about them instantly, and do it even from the comfort of your smartphone.

 All so that you don’t miss out on a new opportunity.
 Ever.